implico/frontend-starter/README.md

 This replaces [gulp-cssnano] with [gulp-clean-css](https://github.com/scniro/gulp-clean-css) (you have to run `npm install gulp-clean-css --save-dev` first).

 The `src` injects are handled a bit differenlty.
-When the function returns a truthy value:

-- if default step is canceled, the value is used as a stream (instead of `gulp.src`)
-- if default step is not canceled, this value is used as a glob for `gulp.src`

-If it returns a falsy value and cancels the default step, whole task is canceled (the task returns a resolved Promise).
+The function obtain a glob array to be passed to the `gulp.src`.
+If the default step is canceled, the return value is considered as an input stream (unless it is falsy - ten the whole task is canceled).
+In other case, the returned value must be a glob.

 For the `clean` task, the inject function receives current glob array with paths to be removed (assigned incrementally).